HasinZaman/HotVectors/README.md

 - **Maintain determinism in operations**: Ensure that operations produce consistent and predictable results, which is crucial for reliability in clustering and search tasks.
 - **GPU Optimization**: Leverage GPU acceleration to speed up computations, particularly for large-scale vector operations, nearest neighbor searches, and clustering algorithms.
 - **Expand Clustering Algorithms**: Implement additional clustering techniques such as HDBSCAN and other advanced methods to improve flexibility and accuracy in hierarchical clustering.
+- **Native UMAP Integration**: Implement UMAP directly into the database engine as a built-in dimensionality reduction method.
+This enables the database to support high-dimensional (n-dim) data while maintaining efficient and meaningful representations for search, clustering, and visualization.

 ## Future Goals
 - **Add multiple connection methods**: Implement various ways to connect to the database, allowing for flexibility in integration: